 Remember, it was Jesus who used scars to help a doubting Thomas recognize His resurrected body.
 It is this same Jesus who uses our scars to help us recognize our resurrected lives.
 Thankful for the scars…

-(All rights credited to I AM THEY)
+(All music and video rights credited to I AM THEY)